 Dallas is one of the most car-oriented large cities in America.
 A full 0.80% of people drive their car alone to work each day.
 If you like to drive, you'll love it.
 And you better.
 Because walking to work is just not a viable option for most people who live in Dallas.
 Highways, wide streets, parking lots, and shopping centers are part of the common Dallas landscape.

 Dallas is a big city, and with that comes lots of benefits.
 One benefit is that most big cities have public transit, but Dallas really shines when it comes to the extensiveness and use of its public transit system.
 More than most large American cities, Dallas citizens use public transit daily to get to and from work.
 And while there are transportation options, most people in Dallas ride the bus.
 Whereas in some cities one is destined to sit in traffic every morning to get to work and every evening to get home, in Dallas a lot leave their cars at home (if they even choose to own one), and hop a ride on the bus.

-The overall education level of Dallas citizens is substantially higher than the typical US community, as 29.72% of adults in Dallas have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Dallas citizens is substantially higher than the typical US community, as 29.72% of adults in Dallas have at least a bachelor's degree.

 The per capita income in Dallas in 2010 was $27,917, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $111,668 for a family of four.
 However, Dallas contains both very wealthy and poor people as well.